aacerox/node-rest-client/readme.md

 # REST Client for Node.js

+**NOTE:** _by mistake version 0.7.10-s of NODE-REST-CLIENT has a bug.
+If you have downloaded this version previously, please download current version to fix it_

 Allows connecting to any API REST and get results as js Object.
 The client has the following features:

 - Transparent HTTP/HTTPS connection to remote API sites.